munificent/game-programming-patterns/book/event-queue.markdown

 </aside>

-Now we just need to call that from somewhere convenient.
+Now, we need to call that from somewhere convenient.
 What "convenient" means depends on your game.
-It may mean calling it from the main <a href="game-loop.html" class="pattern">Game Loop</a>, or from a dedicated audio thread.
+It may mean calling it from the main <a href="game-loop.html" class="pattern">Game Loop</a> or from a dedicated audio thread.

 This works fine, but it does presume we can process *every* sound request in a